Get insider access

 4. Best Mid-Range Camera For Low Light

 Another great option in this price range is the Fujifilm X-S20, which goes toe to toe with the α6700 in many ways.
 Like the Sony, it has IBIS, a high-res APS-C sensor, and high-end video specs.
 Fujifilm also offers some of the fastest APS-C prime lenses on the market, like the XF 50mm f/1.0 R WR.
 That said, its AF system isn't as reliable as the Sony.
-Photographers who want to save money can also consider the older Fujifilm X-S10, which uses the same sensor as the X-S20 and offers a lot of value for its price but lacks the improvements in video features of its successor.
+Photographers who want to save money can also consider the older Fujifilm X-S10, which uses the same sensor as the X-S20 and offers a lot of value for its price but falls short in video features compared to the X-S20, with no internal 10-bit or 6.2k recording.

 See our review